rxtsel/portfolio/docs/runbooks/0003-c15t-consent.md

 - EU visitors should see banner and require opt-in for AdSense.
 - California visitors should resolve opt-out behavior.
 - Other regions should not see a banner.
-- GTM should load immediately and receive consent updates through Google Consent Mode.
+- GA4 should receive consent updates through Google Consent Mode.
 - AdSense should only load after `marketing` consent.